N-Tsunke/System-Administration-and-IT-Infrastructure-Services-Project/README.md

 **Task:** Set up a simple local server using Windows IIS, provide screenshots, and explain configured services.

 **Key Concepts:** Servers,virtualization,cloud services (DNS,DHCP)

+## Project Overview

-This project demonstrates the setup of a local **Windows IIS (Internet Information Services)** web server.
+TThis project demonstrates the setup of a local **Windows IIS (Internet Information Services)** web server.
 The purpose is to gain practical experience with server configuration, directory management, and HTTP services.
 The server hosts a simple test website and includes configuration for logging and optional directory browsing.

-## Project Overview

-This project demonstrates the deployment and configuration of a local web server using Microsoft Internet Information Services (IIS) on a Windows machine.

-**Objectives:**
-- Install and configure IIS web server
-- Host static HTML content locally
-- Demonstrate client-server HTTP communication

 ---